 The Asian Art Museum is home to one of the world’s finest collections of Asian art, showcasing more than 18,000 remarkable works of art, from ancient jades and ceramics to contemporary video installations.
 To virtually engage with art at a distance, check out their page for a list of digital experiences to bring the Asian Art Museum into your home.

-The APA Heritage Foundation invites everyone to participate in weekly social media celebrations by posting and following various themes throughout the month of May, including #APACares and #APAHeritageMonth.
+The APA Heritage Foundation invites everyone to participate in weekly social media celebrations by posting and following various themes throughout the month of May, including #APACares and #AAPIHeritageMonth.

-For more information about Asaian Pacific American Heritage Month, visit asianpacificheritage.gov to explore exhibits, collections, and to pay tribute to such an extraordinary culture.
+For more information about Asian American and Pacific Islander Heritage Month, visit asianpacificheritage.gov to explore exhibits and collections, as well as to pay tribute to an extraordinary culture.

-If you’re interested in taking further action toward implementing diversity, equity, and inclusion initiatives within your organization, please check out our recent webinar and recap to learn how to create a successful program.
+If you’re interested in taking further action toward implementing diversity, equity, and inclusion initiatives within your organization, check out these additional posts.